QuizandSurveyMaster/quiz_master_next/readme.txt

 == Frequently Asked Questions ==

 = How do you use that feature? =
-We have begun creating documentation for the plugin.
-You can view the documentation here: [Documentation](https://quizandsurveymaster.com/documentation/?utm_source=readme&utm_medium=plugin&utm_content=faq-documentation&utm_campaign=qsm_plugin) If you still have any trouble, feel free to use the widget on the quiz dashboard within the plugin to contact me and I will help you.
+We have extensive documentation and videos for the plugin.
+You can view the documentation here: [Documentation](https://docs.quizandsurveymaster.com).
+If you still need assistance, feel free to reach out to us!

 = I want to edit the output for %QUESTIONS_ANSWERS%.
 Can I do that? =